-Founded in 1879 as soy sauce and miso producer, Kodama Brewing Company started brewing sake in 1913.
-They are one of the few sake breweries in Japan who is still producing both miso and soy sauce today.
-“Tradition and Innovation from Akita” is their motto, and their vast leadership and achievements throughout their history are evident in the numerous innovations and accolades—the invention of new modified “Akita Kimoto Method” being one of them.
+Founded in 1879 as a soy sauce and miso producer, Kodama Brewing Company started brewing sake in 1913.
+They are one of the few sake breweries in Japan that is still producing both miso and soy sauce today.
+“Tradition and Innovation from Akita” is their motto, and their impressive leadership and achievements throughout their history are evident in their numerous innovations and accolades — the invention of the new modified “Akita Kimoto Method” being one of them.
 Low-temperature fermentation utilizing the colder climate creates aromatic sake with smooth texture and complexity that is both nostalgic and refined.

 Sign up to receive special offers and sake inspiration!